MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Maybe

 As you can see in some other languages if you don't want to return actual value (object) you can use `null` or `nil` or even `None`.
 What would it mean in Haskell?
 That every type should contain such value (there are no such weird things as references and dynamic typing in Haskell).
-Even worse thing to do is returning some dummy value and checking it then with `if`s.
+An even worse thing to do is returning some dummy value and checking it then with `if`s.

 ```haskell
 data IntOrNull = I Int | Null